-To send flowers in memory of Ted Steve Sielski, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Ted Steve Sielski, please visit our Heartfelt Sympathies Store.

 Ted was born in Filer City on May 29, 1915 to the late Anthony and Rose (Borucki) Sielski.
 He attended Manistee High School.
 He proudly served in the United States Army in the 32nd Red Arrow Division from April 29, 1941 to August 25, 1945.
 He served in the Asiatic Pacific Theatre, including the Battle of Buna, Papuan Campaign and the Battle of Leyte.
 He received three Bronze Battle Stars for those campaigns and battles.
 Upon returning home from the war, he worked at General Motors in Flint and then Century Boat in Manistee.
 He retired from Century Boat.
 On April 3, 1945 he married Ellen Roskoskey at Guardian Angels Church Manistee.
 She preceded him in death on February 12, 1982.

 He was a lifetime fan of the Notre Dame Football Team and the Michigan State Spartans.
 He attended at least one Notre Dame game per year until he was 90 years of age.
 He was a member of the Manistee VFW and helped build the current VFW building on 28th St. He was a member of St. Josephs Church and later joined Guardian Angels Church where he raised his family in the Catholic faith.